 Engineering Predictability with Embodied Cognition (EPEC)

-Currently, I work as a postdoctoral fellow at the University of Oslo, funded by the project Engineering Predictability with Embodied Cognition (EPEC).
-In this project, we take inspiration from the human brain’s ability to model the world around us, and make predictions based on such internal models.
-We study how similar prediction abilities can be implemented and taken advantage of in computers and robots.
-We therefore have two target applications where our theories will be tested: Robotics and interactive music.
+Until 2019, I worked as a postdoctoral fellow at the University of Oslo, funded by the project Engineering Predictability with Embodied Cognition (EPEC).
+In this project, we took inspiration from the human brain’s ability to model the world around us, and make predictions based on such internal models.
+We studied how similar prediction abilities can be implemented and taken advantage of in computers and robots.
+We had two target applications where our theories were tested: Robotics and interactive music.
 See more information at the project webpage,

 FlatFish (2014 – 2016)

 As part of the FlatFish team at the Brazilian Institute of Robotics, I researched methods for optimizing inspection missions.
 Using multiobjective optimization methods, I developed a planning algorithm able to optimize inspection quality and the energy usage of the inspection vehicle at the same time.
 See more info here.

 PhD on Evolving Artificial Agents that Learn (2010 – 2014)

 My PhD from the Norwegian University of Science and Technology (NTNU) focused on studying the relationship between evolution and learning in artificial agents.
 Both evolution and learning are powerful adaptation processes, and when used together in a single algorithm, complex inter-dependencies emerge.
 My thesis is available here.
 Presentations of selected papers from the PhD are available as videos:

 - Neural modularity helps organisms evolve to learn new skills without forgetting old skills

 - Costs and Benefits of Learning

 Master Thesis on Dynamic Robot Scheduling (2009 – 2010)